 - Losing weight, if you are overweight.

 Always talk to your provider before taking any medicines or herbs.

-If your body can no longer absorb fats that you eat, your doctor may ask you to take extra capsules, called pancreatic enzymes.
+If your body can no longer absorb fats that you eat, your provider may ask you to take a medicine called pancreatic enzymes.
 These will help your body absorb fats in your food better.

 - When you take these enzymes, you may also need to take another medicine to decrease the acid in your stomach.

 If your pancreas has a lot of damage, you may also develop diabetes.
 You will be checked for this problem.

 Managing Your Pain

 Avoiding alcohol, tobacco, and foods that make your symptoms worse is the first step to controlling pain.